reshalfahsi/GIVTED-Net/README.md

 ![qualitative](./assets/ardiy4-3411870-large.gif)
-<div align="center">The qualitative results of GIVTED-Net and other models.</div>

-For quantitative results, please check our paper.
+<div align="center">The qualitative results of GIVTED-Net and other models.
+For quantitative results, please check our paper.</div>

 ### Computational Performance